Nicholas of Tolentino: Veneration

 Nicholas was canonized by Pope Eugene IV (also an Augustinian) on June 5, 1446.
 He was the first Augustinian friar to be canonized.
 At his canonization, Nicholas was credited with three hundred miracles, including three resurrections.

 The remains of St. Nicholas are preserved at the Shrine of Saint Nicholas in the Basilica di San Nicola da Tolentino in the city of Tolentino, province of Macerata in Marche, Italy.

 He is particularly invoked as an advocate for the souls in Purgatory, especially during Lent and the month of November.
 In many Augustinian churches, there are weekly devotions to St. Nicholas on behalf of the suffering souls.
 November 2, All Souls' Day, holds special significance for the devotees of St. Nicholas of Tolentino.

 St Pius V did not include him in the Tridentine calendar, but he was later inserted and given September 10 as his feast day.
 Judged to be of limited importance worldwide, his liturgical celebration was not kept in the 1969 revision of the General Roman Calendar, but he is still recognized as one of the saints of the Roman Catholic Church.

-A number of churches and oratories are dedicated to him, including San Nicolò da Tolentino in Venice, San Nicola da Tolentino agli Orti Sallustiani in Rome, St. Nicholas of Tolentino in The Bronx, New York City, San Nicolás Church in Barranquilla (which served as the city's pro-cathedral church from 1932 to 1986), and St. Nicholas of Tolentino in Bristol, UK.
+A number of churches and oratories are dedicated to him, including San Nicolò da Tolentino in Venice, San Nicola da Tolentino agli Orti Sallustiani in Rome, St. Nicholas of Tolentine in The Bronx, New York City, San Nicolás Church in Barranquilla (which served as the city's pro-cathedral church from 1932 to 1986), and St. Nicholas of Tolentino in Bristol, UK.

 In Ireland, Augustinian churches and friaries historically marked his feast day with a ceremony distributing bread, sometimes with his likeness on the loaves.
 This practice was most strongly related to churches in County Waterford.